damienmckenna/metatag/README.txt

     <title>"The page title | My cool site"</title>
   The solution is to remove the browser plugin - the page's actual output is not affected, it is just a problem in the browser.
-* The core RDF module is known to cause validation problems for Open Graph meta tags output by the Metatag:OpenGraph module.
-Unless it is actually needed for the site, it may be worthwhile to disable the RDF module to avoid any possible problems for the Open Graph integration.
+* Drupal core versions before v7.33 had a bug which caused validation problems in the Open Graph output if the RDF module was also enabled.
+The solution is to update to core v7.33 or newer.
 * If the Administration Language (admin_language) module is installed, it is recommended to disable the "Force language neutral aliases" setting on the Admin Language settings page, i.e. set the "admin_language_force_neutral"